heclak/community-a4e-c/README.md

   - CBU-2B/A weight is now calculated.
 Weapon release and spread has also been altered to cause fewer self-destructs when the weapon is released.
 - **Quality of Life:**
   - Kneeboard:
-    - 300 gallon tanks on the center pylon now enumerate properly on the kneeboard loadout page.
+    - 300 gallon tanks on the center pylon enumerate properly on the kneeboard loadout page.
     - Fixed several typos and erroneous procedures for air refueling and ground radar.
-    - Waypoints on the navigation page now enumerate to 11 and don't overrun the instructions on the page.
+    - Waypoints on the navigation page enumerate to 11, and can't overrun the instructions on the page.
   - VR hand positions: Users are encouraged to enable *Use Hand Controllers*, *Hand controllers use Cockpit Stick*, and *Hand Controllers use Cockpit Throttle*, and *Hand Interaction Only When Palm Grip is Obtained*.
 Be aware that it is easy to accidently power down the engine if you touch it with your virtual index finger while holding the grip button.
 Always approach the throttle with your finger above it.
 - **Sounds:**

 #### Changed
 - **Flight Model:**
 - **Systems:**
-  - Specific System Name
 - **Missions:**
   - Changed a few liveries in the mission set to better reflect available livery sets.
 - **Liveries:**
-  - Unmarked and Community A-4E liveries are now available to many additional countries.
+  - Unmarked and Community A-4E liveries are now available to a wider selection of countries.
   - Updated USN VC-1 Challengers.
 - **Weapons and Loadouts:**
 - **Quality of Life:**